basedrhys/I2K-Tutorial/2-training.md

 - **Custom Dataset** - if you've got your own dataset, try loading that into WEKA for your exploration.
 If not, feel free to use one of the other datasets provided in the asset pack.
 - **Custom Layer architecture** - Designing neural network architectures is an open research area which we only briefly touched on so now's the time to try creating your own model and getting a feel for CNNs.
 Start with a blank `Dl4jMlpClassifier` and create your own architecture; you may like to refer to the [model summaries](https://deeplearning.cms.waikato.ac.nz/user-guide/model-zoo/#model-summaries) for some inspiration.
 - **Different Zoo Models** - After trying to create your own model, try out some of the different models (and variations) available in the **Model Zoo**.
 - **Hyperparameter tuning** - Part of becoming a competent deep learning practitioner is having an intuition for training hyperparameters and the effect it has on a model's overall accuracy.
 Try altering some parts of the `Dl4jMlpClassifier` config, e.g. with your custom model architecture, try different numbers of epochs (10, 20, 30, 40, 50).
+You can also try the `GridSearch` and `MultiSearch` packages in WEKA to automatically search for the optimal hyperparameters.

 <div style="display: flex; justify-content: space-evenly">
     <a href="1-introduction_setup.html">Previous Page</a>